Pasha Kovalev: So You Think You Can Dance

 In 2007, Kovalev and Garnis auditioned for season 3 of the US reality show So You Think You Can Dance.
 Garnis made it to the Top 12 stage, whereas Kovalev made it all the way to the Semi-Finals.
 The pair have since participated in all following seasons as either choreographers or as All-Stars.

 Season 3: Contestant

 Although originally he only attended the audition to support Anya Garnis, he was asked to audition as well and together with Garnis became one of the 20 contestants chosen to compete in the show's third season from June to August 2007.

-After making it all the way to the Top 6, Kovalev was eliminated on 13 August, in the last round before the final, losing out to the two remaining male contestants, contemporary contestants Danny Tidwell and Neil Haskell.
+After making it all the way to the semi-finals, Kovalev was eliminated on 13 August, in the last round before the final, losing out to the two remaining male contestants, contemporary contestants Danny Tidwell and Neil Haskell.
 Sabra Johnson, the remaining female contemporary contestant, went on to win the competition.
 Kovalev and Garnis both later took part in the So You Think You Can Dance Tour.